google/security-research/pocs/cpus/pt_side_channel/README.md

 previous bytes - so in reality we'd only guess 8 new bits.
 Correlating `y`'s should in most cases be easy.

+The sliding technique is also described in the Peek-a-Walk paper.

 ## Limitations

 Both methods - Evict+Time and Prime+Probe - assume that the page walk actually